Local TV Limited: 2012-2019

 On 2 January 2018, Made Television ceased broadcasting its localised services in Birmingham, Bristol, Leeds, Liverpool and Tyne & Wear on digital satellite.
 They were replaced by a single, generic Made Television feed featuring a daily three-hour block of local news programming.
 Made in Cardiff ceased broadcasting on all platforms and was replaced by the generic network feed.

+The channels aired a block of localised news and sport alongside networked simulcasted programming from factual entertainment channel CBS Reality.

+2020 onwards

 In January 2021, Local TV Limited began broadcasting a service targeting viewers in Manchester.
 Unlike the group's other channels, Manchester TV is not the official local-TV service provider; That's Manchester occupies the Comux local multiplex slot and LCN 7, with LTV's Manchester TV occupying a lower berth (LCN 99 at launch) and transmitting on the legacy Greater Manchester multiplex originally set up for the defunct Channel M service.
 When transmissions began, the channel relayed the network Local TV service as provided on satellite.

 On 15 December 2021, Local TV Manchester abruptly closed on Freeview with the released space given to a Greater Manchester channel from On Demand 365.

+In 2023, the channels started simulcasting TalkTV's news programmes during the day, with hour long local news bulletins at 13:00, 18:00 and 21:00 (which were also looped overnight) and it was later decided to rebrand all eight channels under the TalkTV name, a move which took place on 18 October 2023.

+In 2024, the channels were rebranded back to their previous branding following the closure of TalkTV on broadcast television.

+London TV

+In January 2025, Local TV acquired the licence of London Live that broadcast to London and surrounding areas.
+London Live closed at 23:59 on 19 January and was replaced with London TV immediately afterwards.